 Falmouth is a large town geographically, and probably has one of the longest coastlines in the State.
 Consequently, there is a lot of land development with high value, high demand, and the choice views that create real property wealth.
-There is a lot of very attractive development in the community because people have the money to invest in those waterfront or water-view properties At the same time, Falmouth has a lot of agencies that are very attentive to the environmental demands of that coastline, whether it be the Planning Board, the Zoning Board of Appeals, the Conservation Commission, the Department of Natural Resources, Shellfish Warden, Harbormaster and the Board of Selectmen.
+At the same time, Falmouth has a lot of agencies that are very attentive to the environmental demands of that coastline, whether it be the Planning Board, the Zoning Board of Appeals, the Conservation Commission, the Department of Natural Resources, Shellfish Warden, Harbormaster and the Board of Selectmen.
+Home to the famous Woods Hole Oceanographic Institute, Woods Hole Science Aquarium, Nobska Lighthouse, Shining Sea Bikeway, Highfield Hall and Gardens.
 Large geographical tracts of land have been set aside for public conservation, not necessarily exclusively waterfront, but some of the woodland and back land areas that are the natural habitat for wildlife and are locations that also serve to enhance the attractiveness of the community.
-Falmouth, like every community tries to retain attractiveness in the face of growth pressure.

 Southeastern Massachusetts,situated on the shoulder, or southwest end, of Cape Cod.
 Bordered by Bourne and Sandwich on the north; Mashpee on the east; Buzzards Bay on the west; and Gosnold, Vineyard Sound, and Nantucket Sound on the south.
 Falmouth is 72 miles southeast of Boston and 239 miles from New York City.
 Town offices are located at 59 Town Hall Square, Falmouth, MA 02540.
 The Main Number is 508-548-7611.